ejmr/LNVL/docs/Howto.md

 The name for this new scene is `START`, which is a special name.
-Any non-trivial story using LNVL will contain multiple scenes, but there must always be an initial scene.  `START` is that initial scene, the one LNVL always expects to exist because that is the first one is displays.
+Any non-trivial story using LNVL will contain multiple scenes, but there must always be an initial scene.  `START` is that initial scene, the one LNVL always expects to exist because that is the first one it displays.
 That means every LNVL script *must* define the `START` scene.

-Our example scene is empty though.
+The example scene is empty though.
 You can add narration to the scene by adding strings.
 LNVL will display each string one at a time, allowing the user to move back and forth through them.
 LNVL considers strings separated with commas as different lines of dialog.
 However,